 Set in the back streets, Templo has room for only 20 diners at one time, so best to book if you’re looking to pop in.
 The charm of Templo is its communal dining table where you’ll sit with people you’ve never met to enjoy a delicious meal.
 The menu features 8-10 dishes daily with ingredients sourced within a 50km radius of the restaurant.
 Expect Italian and other European inspired dishes.

-Clearly good food and culinary skills run in the family because Local Pizza is owned by Bella, the daughter of well-known winemaker Stefano Lubiana so you know you’re in for a real treat.
+Clearly good food and culinary skills run in the family because Local Pizzatas is owned by Bella, the daughter of well-known winemaker Stefano Lubiana so you know you’re in for a real treat.
 The vibe here, on the northern fringe of Hobart near Mona, is relaxed and seriously cool.
 As for the pizzas themselves, they’re crafted with 100% GMO-free Tasmanian flour to give that signature flavoursome chew.

 Born In Brunswick